sbz/android-sysinfo/README.md

 properties of any android device using the [system properties][1] [C API][2] existing in Android libc [bionic][3].

-It is simlar to the `Settings or System > About the Phone` system information displayed on your mobile device.
+It is simlar to the `Settings or System > About phone` system information displayed on your mobile device.

 It reports the model, build version and kernel info, etc.